Portland Motorcycle Accident Attorney

 All of the shaded area around the truck is dangerous, but in heavy urban traffic like in downtown Portland, a motorcycle rider may inevitably find themselves in these dangerous positions.

 The position in front or to the right of the cab is so common to a motorcycle rider in traffic, the below image illustrates the danger better, as seen from the truck drivers perspective.
-As you can see in the illustration, the top of the rider's helmet is just barely visible to the truck driver.
+As you can see in the illustration, the top of the rider's helmet is just barely visible to the truck driver and if the driver is really on it and watching as they should be, all is well.

 Portland Motorcycle Accident Attorney